Frequently Asked Questions

 Q: How are rooms assigned?
 May I make a specific roommate request?

 A: Rooms are assigned randomly, with an eye toward matching students of similar grade and age.
-Because we believe students best learn what it’s like to be at college by socializing with new people, we do not accept roommate requests for this program.
+In certain cases, we can offer roommate requests and/or individual rooms.

 Q: Are religious services available?